The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 2. Medical documentation.

-3. Production characteristic for VTEK.
+3. Production characteristics for VTEK.

 4. Employment history.

-6. Other documents at the request of VTEK.
+6. Other documents upon request of VTEK.

 Rehabilitation activities